eser/acik.io/pkg/bliss/logfx/README.md

 ## Overview

 The **logfx** package is a configurable logging solution leverages the `log/slog` of the standard library for structured logging.
-It includes pretty-printing options and a fx module for the `go.uber.org/fx` framework.
+It includes pretty-printing options and a fx module for the `bliss/di` package.
 The package also has extensive tests to ensure reliability and correctness, covering configuration parsing, handler behavior and the custom error formatting logic.